 Admission into the Graduate Certificate in Business Administration (Executive) is required.

 For assessments of eligibility, applicants must submit certified copies of official documents, which include:

 - Academic transcripts

 - Legal documents showing a change of name or date of birth (eg. marriage / birth certificate), if it appears differently on transcripts or records.

-All existing students will be transitioned to the new program structure, and all course credits that have already been obtained will be recognised in the new structure.
+All existing students will be transitioned to the new degree structure, and all subject credits that have already been obtained will be recognised in the new structure.

 The transition rules below will apply to students who have commenced the program prior to Session 1, 2016.

 If you HAVE completed OMBA600 Business in a Global Context prior to Sess 1 2016 you will not be required to complete BUSM4521 Design Thinking for Business (Exec) as a core subject, however you can take this as one of your electives if you wish.